Why Should You Make This Recipe?

 Here are a few helpful tips to help you make this healthy nut bread recipe:

-- Prep it before bed: If you think that the waiting part is the hardest, do what I do and make it right before bed.
-That way, when you wake up the next day all you have to do is to bake it and enjoy it for breakfast.
+- Prep it before bed: If you think the waiting part is the hardest, do what I do and make it right before bed.
+That way, when you wake up the next day, all you have to do is bake it and enjoy it for breakfast.

 - Roasting Nuts: I get it.
-Roasting nuts requires an extra few minutes and you can skip the roasting part.
-However, doing so brings out the earthy flavors of the nuts and IMHO worth the effort.
+Roasting nuts requires an extra few minutes, and you can skip the roasting part.
+However, doing so brings out the earthy flavors of the nuts and is, in my opinion, worth the effort.

 - Let the bread cool completely: I know how hard it is to wait for freshly baked bread to cool, but it is a necessary step that should not be skipped.

-- Not sure what your bread will look like when it’s done?
+- Are you unsure what your bread will look like when it’s done?
 Because this recipe doesn’t use flour or a leavening agent (like baking soda or baking powder), it doesn’t rise.
-Spread your dough artfully and it will look the same way when it’s finished baking in the oven!
+Spread your dough artfully, and it will look the same way when it’s finished baking in the oven!

 Other Bread Recipes You Might Also Like: